DCBIA-OrthoLab/SlicerConda/README.md

 ## Idea for improvements :
 - Make it available on Mac
-- Create a button o automatically launch a terminal in a specific environnement
+- Create a button to automatically launch a terminal in a specific environment